 Caring for your dental health is crucial for your overall physical and emotional well-being.
 However, some dental procedures can be expensive, and many people may struggle to access the necessary care.
 Dental insurance can be an option to help cover the costs of dental procedures, but is it really a worthwhile investment?

 In the past 15 years, average dental insurance premium increases have been higher than the increase in general dental fees.

 Faced with an increasing cost of living, we must ask,

 “Is it worth having private dental insurance in Australia?”

 Private dental insurance, like most insurances, is a safety net for when you need it, in the expectation of avoiding large out of pocket expenses when things go wrong.

-Yet, whereas you might pay a $500 excess to get your completely smashed car restored, your dental insurance seems to work in reverse and will largely be capped at a fixed dollar or % value amount, and you are expected to pay the difference.
+Yet, whereas you might pay a $500 excess to get your completely smashed car restored, your dental insurance seems to work in reverse and will largely be capped at a fixed dollar or percentage value amount, and you are expected to pay the difference.

 Say for example you need a dental implant, but the health fund you are with has an annual cap of $400 on dental implants.
 Your health fund pays $400 to your dentist.
 Out of pocket expenses for you could be several thousand dollars depending on the work you have had done.